fengyu20/data-engineering-zoomcamp-2025/pyflink/README.md

     ```sql
     \copy green_tripdata FROM 'green_tripdata_2019-10.csv' WITH (FORMAT csv, HEADER true);
     ```
-    - Run the SQL Command to see if there are trips have the same pickup and dropoff location.
+    - Run the SQL command to check if there are indeed many trips with the same pickup and drop-off location.
     ```sql
     SELECT
         PULocationID,